 - Preference(s)

 - Family composition and type (elderly/non-elderly)

 - Annual income

 - Assets and Asset Income

 - Deductions from Annual Income

 - Social Security Numbers for all family members

 - Information used in applicant screening

 - Citizenship or eligible immigration status

 - Criminal history

 - Rental history

 - School enrollment (for all household members attending school)

+- Credit history

 If the LACDA determines that additional information or document(s) are needed, the LACDA will request the document(s) or information in writing.
-The applicant will be given ten calendar days to supply the information.
+The applicant will be given ten (10) calendar days to supply the information.
 Should this information not be supplied within the timeframe, the LACDA will provide the applicant a notification of cancellation for assistance.
-Before the LACDA makes a final determination for qualification for admissions to the LACDA's Public Housing program, all adult family members must attend an interview conducted by the LACDA.
+Before the LACDA makes a final determination for qualification for admissions to the LACDA's Public Housing program, all adult family members may be required to attend an in person or virtual interview conducted by the LACDA.
 Exceptions may be made for adult students attending school out of state or for members for whom attendance would be a hardship.